By Anand Subramaniam, Associate Director, Zinnov; Richa Kejriwal, Marketing, Zinnov

 1. Artificial Intelligence and Machine Learning (AI/ML)

 Most companies take a federated approach where the initiatives are BU-led.
-For e.g., Microsoft has ingrained AI/ML teams into its business units, namely Cloud + AI, AI perception and Mixed Reality, Conversational AI, etc. Amazon has also created small teams and provides them complete ownership of designing and executing projects.
-It follows a Flywheel approach wherein product teams often collaborate and combines expertise to meet customer demands for new solutions.
-Companies like Google and Verizon on the other hand, take a centralized approach by focusing on a central team with top-notch AI/ML talent.
+For e.g., a major tech giant has ingrained AI/ML teams into its business units, namely Cloud + AI, AI perception and Mixed Reality, Conversational AI, etc. Another technology giant has also created small teams and provides them complete ownership of designing and executing projects.
+It follows a Flywheel approach wherein product teams often collaborate and combine expertise to meet customer demands for new solutions.
+On the other hand, few companies take a centralized approach by focusing on a central team with top-notch AI/ML talent.
 This team facilitates cross-functional projects across different AI/ML analytics groups, builds data infrastructure, shares resources, and caters to other organizational needs.
 Joint Venture (JV) or M&A approach is where companies partner with research institutions and AI-focused start-ups.
 The hybrid approach is a mix of two or more of these approaches depending on the company’s requirement.

 2. Internet of Things (IoT)